15 Best Ways to Withdraw Retirement Funds – The Right Way

 15. Re-evaluate Your Portfolio Allocation Annually

-As you grow older, it’s common to lower your allocation to equities and increase allocation to bonds.
+As you grow older, it’s common to lower your asset allocation to equities and increase allocation to bonds.
 However, this could result in lower portfolio growth during the later years.

 Review your portfolio annually to assess previous year’s investment performance and inflation rates.

 Speak with a financial advisor to see if any asset allocation adjustments are required in your portfolio.

 So go ahead and enjoy your retirement phase – as it’s meant to be.